-He serves as executive producer for the Peabody Award-winning podcast Meet the Composer with Nadia Sirota, a show that mines the brains of today's leading composers and musical thinkers; LPR Live with host John Schaefer, which features music from New York's hotbed of musical expression and experimentation Le Poisson Rouge; and Helga with host Helga Davis, a conversation podcast with unique, uncompromising artists who have a stake in the matter of social change.
+As the supervising producer of WQXR's Q2 Music, he also served as executive producer for three seasons of the podcast Meet the Composer with Nadia Sirota, a show that mined the brains of today's leading composers and musical thinkers, and Helga with host Helga Davis, a conversation podcast with unique, uncompromising artists who have a stake in the matter of social change.

 Alex Ambrose appears in the following:

 Founded by composers Missy Mazzoli and Ellen Reid, the Kaufman Music Center's Luna Lab supports the work of young female composers.
 Watch performances of music from the inaugural season.

 Wednesday, August 23, 2017

 Singer-songwriter Toshi Reagon's "Brooklyn Bound" offers a honest and poetic musical look at gentrification in Crown Heights.
 Watch the second of our "Silent Voices" documentaries.

 The Brooklyn Youth Chorus recently created space for conversation about social justice through commissioning ten new works.
 We dive into one: Kamala Sankaram's "Keeping the Look Loose."